cameraui/docs/remote/cloud.md

 While Cloud is on, your server also keeps a public address so the apps can reach it.
 That's why the **Enabled** switch in the **Direct connection** card is locked on, and the **External URL** row shows the address in use.

 If you haven't set up a direct address, or the one you configured can't be reached, camera.ui starts a temporary Cloudflare tunnel instead.
 Either way you don't have to touch your router.
 If you'd rather use your own address, set it up under [Direct connection](/remote/).

+The fallback is not permanent. camera.ui keeps checking your own address and goes back to it once it answers, a custom domain every minute and a Cloudflare tunnel about every ten minutes.
+No restart needed.
+While the fallback is up, **External URL** shows the temporary address, and a Cloudflare retry that fails again hands out a new one.

 ## The cloud dashboard